-The study, conducted by Timico, the business internet, hosting and communications service provider, showed that as many as one in eight of those surveyed had either never tested their DR plans or had no idea exactly when they were last tested.
-Only 9% said that they reviewed and updated recovery plans once a month or more.
+With such a frequency of outages and as many as one in eight of those surveyed admitting they had either never tested their DR plans or had no idea exactly when they were last tested, the likelihood of a prompt, well-managed recovery process seems unlikely for many UK SMBs.

 For more information about Timico and its DRaaS offering, please visit: http://www.timico.co.uk/services/cloud-hosting/business-continuity/disaster-recovery-as-a-service